Skip to main content

 What results should you expect from surgery?

 Midurethral sling surgery typically is performed on those suffering from stress urinary incontinence.
-Studies show that over 77 percent of women with stress urinary incontinence are cured or have significant improvements lasting up to 11 years after surgery.
+Studies show that over 77% of women with stress urinary incontinence are cured or have significant improvements lasting up to 11 years after surgery.

-Complications from sling surgery may include, but are not limited to: urgency symptoms, difficulty passing urine, urinary infection, difficulty with intercourse or groin and thigh pain.
-Note that many of these complications are short-lived.
+Complications from sling surgery may include urgency symptoms, difficulty passing urine, urinary infection, difficulty with intercourse or groin and thigh pain.
+Note that many of these complications are temporary.
 Bladder botox injections are for patients with urgency incontinence.
-The effectiveness of the injection lasts on an average six months and provides an average cure rate for urgency incontinence of 58 percent.
+The effectiveness of the injection lasts on an average six months and provides an average cure rate for urgency incontinence of 58%.

 Women may experience difficulty passing urine and get a urinary infection.
 Other less common side effects include constipation, flu-like symptoms, dry mouth and malaise.

-Although urinary incontinence may not be glamorous to discuss with your provider, it is quite common among women, and our OB-GYN staff are highly trained to help you find the treatment option that best fits your lifestyle.
+Although urinary incontinence may not be glamorous to discuss with your provider, it's quite common among women.
+Our OB-GYN staff are highly trained to help you find the treatment option that best fits your lifestyle.

-Fadi Yahya, M.D., sees patients in Obstetrics & Gynecology in Albert Lea, Minnesota.
+Fadi Yahya, M.D., is an OB-GYN in Albert Lea, Minnesota.

 Topics in this Post